SeaHogs/tp/docs/UserGuide.md

 ### Saving the data

 Clinic data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
+All of the data is saved automatically as JSON files `[JAR file location]/data/clinic.json` and `[JAR file location]/data/appointments.json`.
+The data is saved into two JSON files, one for patient data and one for appointment data.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If you exit the program through other means, your data will still be saved.
-Refer to [here](https://se-education.org/addressbook-level3/UserGuide.html#saving-the-data) for more info.
+If you are transfering data, be mindful that there are two JSON files with data.
 </div>

 [<span style="font-size: small;">Back to table of contents</span>](#toc)

 ### Editing the data file

-Clinic data are saved automatically as a JSON file `[JAR file location]/data/clinic.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing the following JSON files, `[JAR file location]/data/clinic.json` or `[JAR file location]/data/appointments.json`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Incorrect or certain edits can cause the Clinic to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.